rogerluan/JSEN/README.md

 print(request[keyPath: "1st.2nd.3rd"]) // "Hello!"
 ```

-Without this syntax, to access a nested value in a dictionary you'd have to create multiple chains of awkward optionals and unwrap them in weird and verbosy ways.
+Without this syntax, you'd have to create multiple chains of awkward optionals and unwrap them in weird and verbosy ways to access a nested value in a dictionary.
 I'm not a fan of doing that :)

 # Contributions